SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

    :align: center

-This time, the capture of ``self`` by the closure is an unowned reference, and does not keep a strong hold on the ``HTMLElement`` instance it has captured.
+This time, the capture of ``self`` by the closure is an unowned reference, and doesn't keep a strong hold on the ``HTMLElement`` instance it has captured.
 If you set the strong reference from the ``paragraph`` variable to ``nil``, the ``HTMLElement`` instance is deallocated, as can be seen from the printing of its deinitializer message in the example below: